Current Itinerary for

 Feb 13th (Saturday)

-The train from Perth arrives at 3:15pm so unless we add an extra day, this will be a very short visit.
+The train from Perth arrives at 12:25pm so unless we add an extra day, this will be a very short visit.
 We are planning on staying right by the bridge and Opera House.

 There should be time for a quick ferry ride from Circular Quay.
 The ferry gives you great views of the Opera House and Harbour Bridge.
+Then there’s a wide range of restaurants near Circular Quay.

 Feb 13th (Saturday)